Mount Waddington: Access

 To reach Mount Waddington, one could take a long approach originating from Vancouver, with the bulk of the journey consisting of a long boat ride through the Strait of Georgia and the Knight Inlet, taking up to three days.
 A shorter water approach from Port McNeill, British Columbia, a northern community of Vancouver Island accessible by scheduled daily air connections and/or road from Victoria, reducing the water journey to less than a day may be undertaken.

 Alternately trails and rough roads do exist from the Chilcotin side of the range, and may be accessed via BC Highway 20, from Williams Lake, departing from the main route to Bella Coola at Tatla Lake to connect to the Homathko River and up a side creek or glacier from there.
 This inland route is also the access route for the neighbouring Niut and Pantheon Ranges.

 Mount Waddington is a popular destination among mountain climbers since it is the highest peak in the Coast Mountains and a challenging climb.
-It has been compared to Mont Blanc's structure.